|

 Mount Bromo is one of the most recognizable natural landmarks of Java.
 Wait, I’ll double down. it is the most recognizable natural landmark in all of Indonesia!

-That’s right, practically any tourism leaflet, any tour operator, and any guidebook feature a picture of Gunung Bromo and its caldera prominently on the front.
+That’s right, practically all tourism leaflets, tour operators, and guidebooks prominently feature a picture of Gunung Bromo and its caldera.

 Mount Bromo is part of my full 14-day Java Itinerary.